AI-Generated Content (AIGC) for Various Data Modalities: A Survey: 3D Modality

 GRAF \cite{schwarz2020graf} is the first work to generate radiance fields via an adversarial approach, where the discriminator is trained to predict if the rendered 2D images from the radiance fields are real or fake. $\pi$-GAN \cite{chan2021pi} improves the expressivity of the generated object by adopting a network based on SIREN \cite{sitzmann2020implicit} for the neural radiance field, while leveraging a progressive growing strategy.
 GOF \cite{xu2021generative} combines NeRFs and occupancy networks to ensure compactness of learned object surfaces.
 Mip-NeRF \cite{barron2021mip} incorporates a mipmapping from computer graphics rendering pipelines to improve efficiency and quality of rendering novel views.
 GRAM \cite{deng2022gram} confines the sampling and radiance learning to a reduced space (a set of implicit surfaces), which improves the learning of fine details.
-MVCGAN \cite{zhang2022multi} incorporates geometry constraints between views.
+MVCGAN \cite{zhang2022multi} incorporates geometry constraints between viewsn.
 StyleNeRF \cite{gu2022stylenerf} and StyleSDF \cite{or2022stylesdf} incorporate a style-based generator \cite{karras2020analyzing} to improve the rendering efficiency while generating high-resolution images.
-EpiGRAF \cite{skorokhodov2022epigraf} improves the training process through a location- and scale-aware discriminator design, with a modified patch sampling strategy to stabilize training.
 Mip-NeRF 360 \cite{barron2022mip} builds upon Mip-NeRF \cite{barron2021mip} to extend to unbounded scenes, where the camera can rotate 360 degress around a point.
 TensoRF \cite{chen2022tensorf} models the radiance field of a scene as a 4D tensor and factorizes the tensors, leading to significant gains in reconstruction speed and rendering quality.
+An orthogonal line of work explores the compositional generation of scenes for more control over the generation process.
+GIRAFFE \cite{niemeyer2021giraffe} incorporates a compositional 3D scene representation to control the image formation process with respect to the camera pose, object poses and objects' shapes and appearances.
+GIRAFFE HD \cite{xue2022giraffe} extends GIRAFFE to generate high-quality high-resolution images by leveraging a style-based \cite{karras2020analyzing} neural renderer while generating the foreground and background independently to enforce disentanglement.